anoseg0/boros/README.md

 /auth
 ```

-Choose **Boros OAuth** and complete the browser flow.
+Choose **Qwen OAuth** and complete the browser flow.
 Your credentials are cached locally so you usually won't need to log in again.

 #### OpenAI-compatible API (API key)